TheresaLui/SelfHelpContent_v2/articles/supportTopicDescriptions/supporttopics_6f16735c-b0ae-b275-ad3a-03479cfa1396.md

     {
       "id": "3bbbcb43-c3a5-64eb-eb73-f8b254e36d32",
       "longDescription": null,
-      "shortDescription": "Covers issues related to configuration of a failover cluster, RDS or disk encryption for a VM running in Azure", "searchTags": "",
+      "shortDescription": "Covers issues related to configuration of a failover cluster, RDS, or disk encryption for a VM running in Azure", "searchTags": "",
       "category": "Management",
       "useInDiagnoseAndSolve": "FALSE"